 This setting is equivalent to the Members can invite setting in User settings > External users in Azure AD.

 Sign in to the Microsoft 365 admin center.

-In the Teams application, at the individual team level, configure guest permissions so that guests can create, update, and delete channels.
-In addition to admins, team owners can configure this setting.
+In the Teams application, at the individual team level, configure guest permissions that control whether guests can create, update, or delete channels.
+Teams admins as well as team owners can configure these settings.

 To learn more about guest access, see Guest access in Teams and Turn on or turn off guest access to Microsoft Teams.